New path and certification for beginners (25% OFF Silver Annual Plan - for a limited time only) Learn More

 • Internet: This is a vast, interconnected network of servers that offer different services and applications, such as Hack The Box.

 • Servers: Servers provide various services and applications designed to perform specific tasks.
-For example, a web server might run on these, allowing you and others to view the content of this section on your computer or smartphone as you see it now.
-Servers provide various services and applications designed to perform specific tasks.
 For example, one type of server might be a "web server", allowing you and others to view the content of a website (such as this section you're reading currently) on your computer or smartphone.

 • Network: When multiple servers or computers are connected and can communicate with each other, it's called a network.